rust-lang/reference/src/inline-assembly.md

 r[asm.rules.only-on-exit]
 - The requirement of restoring the stack pointer and non-output registers to their original value only applies when exiting the assembly code.
   - This means that assembly code that never returns (even if not marked `noreturn`) doesn't need to preserve these registers.
-  - When returning to a different `asm!` block than you entered (e.g. for context switching), these registers must contain the value they had upon entering the `asm!` block that you are *exiting*.
+  - When returning to the assembly code of a different `asm!` block than you entered (e.g. for context switching), these registers must contain the value they had upon entering the `asm!` block that you are *exiting*.
-    - You cannot exit an `asm!` block that has not been entered.
+    - You cannot exit the assembly code of an `asm!` block that has not been entered.
-      Neither can you exit an `asm!` block that has already been exited (without first entering it again).
+      Neither can you exit the assembly code of an `asm!` block whose assembly code has already been exited (without first entering it again).
     - You are responsible for switching any target-specific state (e.g. thread-local storage, stack bounds).
     - You cannot jump from an address in one `asm!` block to an address in another, even within the same function or block, without treating their contexts as potentially different and requiring context switching.
 You cannot assume that any particular value in those contexts (e.g. current stack pointer or temporary values below the stack pointer) will remain unchanged between the two `asm!` blocks.
     - The set of memory locations that you may access is the intersection of those allowed by the `asm!` blocks you entered and exited.